 With a deep understanding of their unique risk and culture, we’ve developed a program specifically for firefighters and have been praised for:

 - Teaching 3 Steps Detect in more than 160 cities and towns in the northeast, including FDNY and Boston Fire Department

 - Creating a national Fire Service Advisory Board with top fire health and safety professionals

 - Working with FEMA to develop 3 Steps Detect online, self-paced, interactive courses

 Jason Patton is a career firefighter known for his Fire Department Chronicles.
-A social media influencer with over 800,000 followers, Jason is beloved and trusted by firefighters.
+A social media influencer with 1.8 million followers, Jason is beloved and trusted by firefighters.

 We’ll use videos featuring Patton that will be both entertaining and rooted in our 3 Steps Detect education.
 Firefighters will also see Response Time Matters messaging on digital media and in-station collateral.

 All will give an actionable, life-saving plan to recognize potential cancer symptoms and accelerate the time to diagnosis.
 Firefighters across the nation will see Response Time Matters on digital media and on in-station collateral.

 Key performance indicators will change over the life of the campaign.